GPS or paper maps?

 There’s an easy answer, how about both.

 GPS with a full-on topographic map set installed is fantastically useful with all that detail.
+There are many cell phone apps that do a great job.

 The screen will display your location, handy to show where you are in relation to the track if you manage to find yourself, err, elsewhere, ie, not on the track in circumstances that could be dicey, as in heavy fog on the tops.